 What does the F0 Code Mean?

 All TOSOT dehumidifiers are equipped with a self-diagnosis function which is displayed on the control panel.
-This allows you to diagnose the error code and solve the issue yourself; sometimes it’s as easy as removing and cleaning the filter on your unit!

-In order to remove this error you would have to find the leak, safely remove all remaining refrigerant in the unit, repair the leak, and then refill the system with refrigerant.
+In order to remove this error, you would have to find the leak, safely remove all remaining refrigerant in the unit, repair the leak, and then refill the system with refrigerant.

 This is not a procedure that we recommend, nor do we take any responsibility for telling you this information.
 If you keep reading we will help you solve this problem, but for right now we just want to provide you with some background information.
 Moving on!

 Although your dehumidifier is still “technically” working in this case, it will have a much lower dehumidification performance, will waste electricity, and may have an increased risk of serious malfunction or damage.
-It’s not the most honest practice, and it is one that we do not follow.

 At TOSOT, we are a responsible and reliable brand with more than 20 years of experience in dehumidifier and air conditioner manufacturing.
-We highly value your safety and designed our dehumidifier setting to immediately stop working after F0 error shows.
+We value your safety and designed our dehumidifier setting to immediately stop working after the F0 error shows.

-We know this can be a little annoying for you, but we do it because your safety is our top priority.
+We know this can be a little annoying for you, but we do it out of love because your safety is our top priority.
 Our team all uses TOSOT appliances in our own homes, so we would never sell you anything that we consider unsafe or could waste your hard-earned money.
 We’re all in the same boat here.